marcus-grant/notes/pcde-module23-content.md

 You get the faster load times and SEO of SSGs and the added responsiveness of a fully client side SPA.

+#### Which Types of Interactive Behaviors can be Developed to Enhance Websites Using Javascript?

+Pretty much any kind of user interaction possible on a browser can be done using javascript.
+It has to, as I said,
+the only way to interact with the DOM on a browser is through Javascript.
+That means javascript is used with every feature a browser has.
+This includes, but is completely non-exhaustive:

+* Changing the HTML on side dynamically.
+* Input device interaction including keyboard, mouse, and even game controllers.
+* Calling graphics engines to render 2D and 3D graphics
+* Using push notifications
+* Requesting and parsing the responses to web servers
+* Animations that aren't possible with CSS alone

+#### Other Use-cases

+I thought I'd point out one library I've had my eye on as I'm a Javascript developer trying to branch out in data engineering.
+This library is Danfo.js,
+which is essentially Pandas, but in Javascript, as in it does data manipulation using dataframes.

+I've always thought Javascript could make a good data science language.
+That's because like python it's a highly expressive language, but what I like more about it is that functions are more expressive.
+You can use callback functions, function chaining, enclosures, anonymous functions, higher order functions in way you can't in python.
+This makes expressing math in my opinion a bit cleaner than in Python.

+Javascript also can be coupled with WASM, WebASseMbly, which is a byte code runtime kind of like Java but run in the browser.
+This means code can run much faster in the browser when made in compiled languages like Rust.
+So like how numpy speeds up data analysis in Python, there could be Javascript libraries like numpy that leverage WASM using rust.
+It also means this faster code could be run solely on the browser, making data science on jupyter notebook much more convenient.

+Danfo is an example of how Javascript could potentially evolve to be more useful in the data science world.
+The problem right now is that the ecosystem just cannot mach Python in this use case.
+Hopefully some day that will change.

 ## References